Greg Olsen (American football): Sportscasting

 Olsen is a color commentator for NFL games on Fox Sports.
 He began doing color commentary during bye weeks towards the end of his playing career and went full time in the profession in 2021, working with Kevin Burkhardt.

 After Olsen's first full-time year at Fox, the pair were promoted to the #1 team just before the 2022 season, replacing Joe Buck and Troy Aikman, who left Fox to join ESPN and call Monday Night Football.
 The duo called Fox's Super Bowl LVII broadcast.
 Olsen is now part of Fox's second team with play-by-play announcer Joe Davis for the 2024 NFL season, after Tom Brady joined Fox Sports.
+Olsen makes weekly appearances, in a segment with Jon Gruden, every Monday during the football season on Wake Up Barstool.
+He garnered slight controversy when he had some friendly banter with Dave Portnoy over Olsen's attire, which some fans did not realize was a friendly interaction.

 Podcast network and production company

 In March 2022, Olsen, along with Vince Vaughn and Ryan Kalil, launched a podcast network and production company named Audiorama.
 The first podcast available from the network, called Youth, Inc., focuses on youth sports.